Single Ladies (TV series): Production

 The show was tested as a movie before being turned into a 12-episode series.
 Executive director Olde reports that "TV, sometimes, under the best of circumstances, is a gut business," and went on to say that, after testing the script, the response was good enough for them to develop it into the series.
 Single Ladies is produced two episodes at a time to save money.
 Initially the program received reasonable ratings.
 The two-hour premiere gained a 1.2 rating in the 18–49 demographic with 2.8 million total viewers.
 It also scored a slightly higher 2.0 rating in the 18–34 female demographic.
 Latifah says she is "particularly proud" of the series, stating that "We wanted the ladies to be able to talk about mature things.
 (Sex and the City) was an inspiration, but the real inspiration was real life ...
 These are virile women who have emotions and desires, and they will be out there looking, but they'll do it on their own terms."
 Writer Littlejohn believes that Single Ladies could be a "jewel in the crown" for VH1."
 She also said that she feels like she is breaking new ground and setting a precedent, where VH1 and scripted shows are concerned, saying "I’m creating the formula".
 Stacey Dash decided to exit the series after its inaugural season.
 Dash commented, "I have to be back in L.A. with my children right now and the Single Ladies shooting location [in Atlanta] makes this impossible."
 She will be replaced by All My Children alumna Denise Vasi.

 On August 22, 2012, VH1 renewed the series for a third season to premiere in late 2013.
 It was announced in September 2012, that Single Ladies creator and executive producer Stacy A. Littlejohn had chosen to leave after the second season.
 Littlejohn stated, "After two incredible seasons of Single Ladies, I have decided to entrust the show to the safe hands of VH1.
 Having fostered it from its inception, I’ve found great satisfaction in seeing these characters come to life on the screen, and am proud of what the show has become.
 But after two all-consuming seasons immersed in its production in the great city of Atlanta, I’ve decided it’s time to shift my focus to my life in Los Angeles and the creation of new projects."
 On May 20, 2013, the arrival of three new cast members was revealed: Letoya Luckett, Damien Wayans, Lesley-Ann Brandt were signed on as recurring cast members.
 ADR recording for the series was done at recording studio Cherry Beach Sound.

 Tie-ins

 To coincide with the third season, the series launched an e-book series.
-Written by New York Times author Ashley Antoinette, the e-book series helped to serve as an companion to the drama series picking up after the second-season finale.
+Written by New York Times author Ashley Antoinette, the e-book series helped to serve as a companion to the drama series picking up after the second-season finale.